-OmegaCAM contains a 12-filter exchange mechanism.
-Currently the available filters include the Sloan u'g'r'i'z' set, Johnson B and V filters, several narrow-band filter mosaics, a Strömgren v filter, and a special calibration filter (see Table 2).
+OmegaCAM contains a 12-slot filter exchange mechanism, subdivided into two cabinets of six slots each.
+Currently the available filters include the Sloan u'g'r'i'z' set, Johnson B and V filters, several narrow-band filter mosaics, a Strömgren v filter, and a special calibration filter (see Table 3).

 OmegaCAM data are taken in the context of a calibration plan [RD2] that ensures that all data can be photometrically and astrometrically calibrated to 0.05 magnitudes and 0.1 arcsec rms precision, respectively.
+See Sect.
+4.1.